10 tips for summer pet safety

 “Every year, beloved pets suffer from heat exhaustion and worse, as unknowing owners leave them in the car,” says Michele Baxter, Cruelty and Rescue Manager of the Humane Society of Huron Valley (HSHV).
 “Pets don’t have the same cooling capabilities we do, so heat can hurt them faster.
 But when people know better, they do better, so the more we can get the word out about safety, the more likely we’ll avoid tragedy.”

-A dog left in a car in Vacaville, CA died from heat-related stress on Tuesday.
+A dog left in a car in Vacaville, CA died from heat-related stress.
 The owner was reportedly arrested and charged with animal cruelty.

 1. Never, ever leave your pet in the car.
 Even when the windows are open – even when you’re parked in the shade – even with the car running and A/C on – on an 85⁰ day, the interior of your car can reach 102⁰ in just 10 minutes.
 And even if it’s only 70⁰ outside, inside your car can be 90⁰, which is too hot when you’re wearing a fur coat!